3 reasons why some boys hate doing yoga

 Charlie holds the highest yoga qualifications as an ERYT500 (Experienced Registered Yoga Teacher), RCYT (Registered Children´s Yoga Teacher), RPYT (Registered Prenatal Yoga Teacher) and YCEP (Yoga Continued Education Provider) with the Yoga Alliance, and has developed Indiv Yoga™ to bring a more physiological, therapeutic and individual approach to yoga.
 Indiv Yoga™ Switzerland is a RYS (registered yoga school) and RCYS (registered children’s yoga school) providing Yoga Alliance teacher training certifications of the highest professional standards.

-The focus of Indiv Yoga™ is to provide the benefits of yoga to every type of individual, using its teachings to achieve physical and mental balance, and diminish the anxieties of modern life for adults and children.
+The focus of Indiv Yoga™ is to provide the benefits of yoga and meditation to every type of individual, using its teachings to achieve physical and mental balance, and diminish the anxieties of modern life for adults and children.

 Read her online testimonials and qualifications for a feel of her knowledgeable and friendly professionalism.